bowman2001/perplexdoc/themes/perplex/archetypes/doc.md

 draft: true
 ---

 Place your lead paragraph here.
-If you don't need special styling, remove the attribute.
-The *more-tag* marks the paragraph as the content *summary* for this page.
+If you don't need special styling, remove the attribute `{.p-lead}`.
+The **more**-tag marks this placeholder paragraph as the content summary for this page.
+It’s an introduction for your readers and provides information to search engines.
 {.p-lead} <!--more-->